 Do you know how to contest a will?
 The death of a loved one is always a tragic and stressful event.
 Sometimes, your loved ones will can exacerbate an already-traumatic event.
 When money and assets become involved, someone may choose to contest a will.
 And, unfortunately, occasions arise when contesting a will is the only valid option.
-In this post, Louisiana successions attorney Joseph Greenwald, Jr. will answer some of your questions about how to contest a will.
+In this post, Shreveport successions attorney Joseph Greenwald, Jr. will answer some of your questions about how to contest a will.

 What is a Will?

 We all generally know what a last will and testament is, but it’s helpful to define it in the legal sense.

 A last will and testament is a legal document that parcels out the pieces of a person’s estate to their intended beneficiaries.
 There are plenty of guidelines and rules that govern how and what you can bequeath in a will.